 1986: The Biggest Big Game Upset of Them All

-Joe Kapp is the living embodiment of Cal football.
+Joe Kapp was the living embodiment of Cal football.
 As a Cal fan I know once said, “Joe Kapp is Oski made flesh.”
 It is no coincidence, then, that Joe Kapp played a role in three of Cal’s biggest Big Game upsets: in 1956 as Cal’s starting quarterback in Pappy Waldorf’s final game; in 1982Continue reading “1986: The Biggest Big Game Upset of Them All”

 “Hey Stanford, Eat My Peach!”
 Wherein a Walk-On Cal Quarterback Beats John Elway